 While machine learning and artificial intelligence are assisting us to better segment and personalize our messages, companies are deploying these solutions, collecting hundreds of data points that consumers aren’t even aware of, and – instead of finely tuning their messages – are bombarding them with more messages.

-It seems the cheaper digital marketing is, the more marketers SPAM the crap out of their target audience or plaster ads across every channel they can find to hit their prospects wherever their eyeballs wander.
+The cheaper digital marketing is, the more marketers SPAM the crap out of their target audience or plaster ads across every channel they can find to hit their prospects wherever their eyeballs wander.

 MarTech’s recklessness is catching up with businesses, though.
-Consumers are demanding more and more privacy, disabling notifications, reporting SPAM more vigorously, deploying temporary and secondary email addresses.
-We’re seeing browsers begin to block cookies, mobile devices blocking tracking, and platforms opening up their data permissions so consumers can better control the data that’s captured and used against them.
+Consumers are demanding more and more privacy, disabling notifications, reporting SPAM more vigorously, and deploying temporary and secondary email addresses.
+We’re seeing browsers begin to block cookies, mobile devices blocking tracking, and platforms opening up their data permissions so consumers can better control the data captured and used against them.

 Ironically, I’m watching some traditional marketing channels making a comeback.
-A colleague of mine who runs a sophisticated CRM and marketing platform is seeing more growth and better response rates with direct-to-print mail programs.
+A colleague who runs a sophisticated CRM and marketing platform is seeing more growth and better response rates with direct-to-print mail programs.
 While your physical mailbox is more expensive to get into, there aren’t 4,000 pieces of SPAM in it!

 Innovation in digital marketing technology is skyrocketing as frameworks and technologies make it easier to build, integrate, and manage platforms.
-When I was faced with spending thousands of dollars a month on an email provider for my publication, I had enough knowledge and expertise that me and a friend just built our own email engine.
+When I faced spending thousands of dollars a month on an email provider for my publication, I had enough knowledge and expertise that me and a friend just built our email engine.
 It costs a few bucks a month.
 I believe this is the next phase of MarTech.

-I’m not a futurist, but I’m confident that the smarter our systems get and the more automation that we can apply to our repeatable tasks, that marketing professionals can spend time where they’re most valued – in developing creative and innovative experiences that drive engagement and provide value to prospects and customers.
+I’m not a futurist, but I’m confident that the smarter our systems get and the more automation that we can apply to our repeatable tasks, marketing professionals can spend time where they’re most valued – in developing creative and innovative experiences that drive engagement and provide value to prospects and customers.
 I hope that it provides me with the following capabilities:

 - Attribution – The ability to understand how every marketing and sales investment I’m making is impacting customer retention, customer value, and acquisition.

-- Real-Time Data – The ability to observe activity in real-time rather than waiting for hours or days to assemble the appropriate reports to see and optimize my clients’ marketing efforts.
+- Real-Time Data – The ability to observe activity in real-time rather than waiting hours or days to assemble the appropriate reports to see and optimize my clients’ marketing efforts.

 - Omni-Channel – The ability to speak to a customer in the medium or channel they want to be communicated with from the system that I can easily work within.

-- Intelligence – The ability to move beyond my own bias as a marketer and have a system that segments, personalizes, and executes the right message at the right time to the right place for my customer.
+- Intelligence – The ability to move beyond my bias as a marketer and have a system that segments, personalizes, and executes the right message at the right time to the right place for my customer.